Wanjiru-mugo/repo-test-001/README.md

-this is a test for my GitHub authentication and configuration
+this repo is a test for my GitHub authentication and configuration

 consider this a successful test of my GitHub authentication and configuration